 Using Talent Spotting to Identify High Potential

 Identification of High Potential (HiPo) has for years been predicated on tracking and intervention to steer careers for individual employees.
-There has been a distinct lack of data-driven talent intelligence involved in the process, causing a failure to measure the ability of a higher performing (HiPo) individual to lead effectively.
+There has been a distinct lack of data-driven hiring intelligence involved in the process, causing a failure to measure the ability of a higher-performing (HiPo) individual to lead effectively.